PyvesB/AntiWorldFly/README.md

 # Project status

 This project is no longer offically maintained.
 I, Sidpatchy, have forked the plugin and intend to continue development in the future.
-New builds can be found in the [releases section of this repository](https://github.com/Sidpatchy/AntiWorldFly/releases)
+New builds can be found in the [releases section of this repository](https://github.com/Sidpatchy/AntiWorldFly/releases).

+Over the next couple of days I will be working on writing new and improved documentation as well as cleaning up the plugin.

 # Useful links